 Law school is generally another three years of education.
 Total, you can expect to spend seven years between your bachelor’s degree and these courses.
 You’ll be taking classes on civil procedure, contracts, legal writing, and more.

 You can also choose to take more niche courses if you wish to specialize in a certain aspect of law.
 This could be something like tax law or employment law.
-You may also want to apply for part time jobs at law firms or parts of law you’re interested in during this time.
-Usually, first year students can be accepted for these positions.
+You may also want to apply for part-time jobs at law firms or parts of law you’re interested in during this time.
+Usually, first-year students can be accepted for these positions.

 7. Take the Bar Exam

 When you pass the bar exam, you’re only allowed to practice law in that particular state.
-If you wish to practice in a neighboring or other state, you will be required to take the bar exam there as well.
+If you wish to practice in a neighboring or another state, you will be required to take the bar exam there as well.